reyemtm/getbounds/source/_posts/2020-05-05-gis-and-remote-work.md

 title: GIS and Remote Work
 subtitle: An Exploration of a GIS Remote Work Toolkit
 date: 2020-05-05T10:28:13.739Z
-img: remote_work_ii.jpg
+img: remote_work_iii.jpg
 tags: '["mapbox", "qgis", "esri"]'
 featured: false
 ---
 Remote work during the world-wide Coronavirus pandemic may well be come the new normal as businesses and government agencies discover that work can indeed be completed with remote workers.
 Even without a VPN, a remotely accessible central database or even a cloud file service, remote GIS work is still possible.
+Much of tools and processes that have lead to the success of my transition to remote work was already in place.

 Here is a list of the most important tools in my current remote work toolkit.

 **Hardware**